cheikd/public_ip_logger/README.md

 Here is an example of a cron job, to run the task every hour.

-#To edit cron jobs
+#To edit cron jobs.
 crontab -e

-#cronjob scheduled to run every hour at minute 0
+#cronjob scheduled to run every hour.
 0 * * * * ./public_ip_logger.sh >> LOG-IP.txt